rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/index.md

 Whether you are hosting many websites for customers or a single important website for your business, hardening your web server will give you peace of mind at the expense of a little more up-front work for the administrator.

-With many web sites uploaded by your customers, there is a high probability that one of them will upload a Content Management System (CMS) with the possibility of vulnerabilities.
+With many web sites uploaded by your customers, one of them will probably upload a Content Management System (CMS) with the possibility of vulnerabilities.
 Most customers focus on ease of use, not security, and what happens is that updating their own CMS becomes a process that falls out of their priority list altogether.

 While notifying customers of vulnerabilities in their CMS is possible for a company with a large IT staff, this might not be realistic for a small IT team.
 The best defense is a hardened web server.

-Web server hardening can take many forms, which might include any or all of the tools here, and possibly others not defined.
+Web server hardening can take many forms, including any or all of the tools here and possibly others not defined.

-You might elect to use a couple of these tools, and not the others.
-For clarity and readability this document splits out into separate documents for each tool.
+You might use a couple of these tools and not the others.
+For clarity and readability this document splits into separate documents for each tool.
 The exception will be the packet-based firewall (`firewalld`) in this main document.

 * A good packet filter firewall based on ports (iptables, firewalld, or hardware firewall - using `firewalld` for our examples) [`firewalld` procedure](#iptablesstart)
 * A Host-based Intrusion Detection System (HIDS), in this case _ossec-hids_ [Apache Hardened Web Server - ossec-hids](ossec-hids.md)